IBM/deploy-app-using-tekton-on-kubernetes/README.md

-# *** Work in Progress ***
 # Build and Deploy a hello-world application on Kubernetes

-These days industries are adopting container enabled environments like Docker and Kubernetes.
-Generally developers create applications on their desktop, debug them locally, and then build and deploy to the container environment.
-This tutorial helps you to understand the steps involved to deploy an application to Kubernetes Service on IBM Cloud.
-At the end of this tutorial, you will learn how to build and deploy an application on IBM Cloud Kubernetes Service:
+We are seeing growing popularity of sofware development and deployment on container based environments using Docker and Kubernetes.
+Since it is easy to replicate the environment, developers generally create applications on their desktop, debug and test them locally.
+Later they build and deploy to a Kubernetes cluster.

+In this tutorial, we will cover the steps involved in deploying an application to the Kubernetes Cluster on IBM Cloud using the below two methods:
--	using kubectl CLI without any devops pipeline
+- Using a kubectl CLI without any devops pipeline
--	using Tekton (Kubernetes style CI/CD) Pipeline
+- Using a Tekton (Kubernetes style CI/CD) Pipeline

 ## Pre-requisites